Alaska Hiking - Kenai to Denali, July 12-23, 2018

 Ice breaks because the forward motion of a

-glacier makes the terminus unstable.
+makes the terminus unstable.

 These resulting chunks of ice are icebergs.